 During that year off, I ultimately decided to go to Korea and seek holistic treatment.
 I tried alternative medication at first – I went to a herbalist and tried all sorts of acupuncture, too.
 Unfortunately, mental therapy was still extremely taboo in South Korea at the time, and my extended family did not support it.
 I saw traditional doctors for health check-ups and specialised medical advice, but I knew the change had to start with my mentality and perspective.
 After completing a meditative temple-stay, I entered a period of self-study that helped change my views and instilled a sense of hope in me.
 I started seeing food as a nourisher and healer, as opposed to an enemy; I started with Korean food similar to what I’d eaten during my temple-stay When I went back to school a year later, I changed my major to Nutrition and Food Studies.

+After university I wanted to garner as much experience as possible in the food industry – I worked at food network companies, I worked at restaurants and I wrote for food publications.
 I thought I would become a clinical nutritionist or enter public health services, but life can lead you to completely unexpected destinations sometimes.
 One day I saw a job advertisement for a beauty marketing internship role at a small beauty holdings company.
 Having been exposed to the beauty industry in Korea at a young age, I applied out of curiosity (along with a need for something more sustainable) and got the offer.
 That’s when I fell in love with beauty marketing, during a time when K-beauty was becoming a buzzword in the States.

 I started doing marketing consulting for other beauty companies on a contract basis, while I also wrote articles for Into The Gloss and Nylon Mag.
 I eventually became a corporate beauty marketer with my first role on the Global Marketing team at Clinique.
 After a few years, I moved on to L’Oréal USA to work as a Digital US Marketing Manager for SkinCeuticals for two years.
 Recently, I made the decision to leave the corporate world and take a chance at going back to where it all seemingly began.
 I’ll be relocating from New York to Seoul for a few months to work with several brands, including AMUSE – a Korean cosmetic startup that was created for the modern woman in need of easy-to-use, fun makeup that enhances her character versus covering her “flaws”.